-Nobody starts a movement all alone.
+Nobody starts a movement alone.
 From the beginning, generous individuals and local, regional and national philanthropies dedicated to improving health and care have supported OpenNotes.

-Nobody starts a movement all alone.
+Nobody starts a movement alone.
 From the beginning, generous individuals and local, regional and national philanthropies dedicated to improving health and care have supported OpenNotes.

 Our team works closely with organizations, advocacy groups, and individuals committed to maximizing the benefits of fully transparent communication and assessing its effects.